wangyx240/real_time_emotion_recognition_based_on_face/README.md

 3. To make the real-time detector work well, please use it when light condition is good.

 # To train your own model:
-The model is trained based the Ravness Dataset and I use OpenCV-tensorflow module to extract all the face area from dataset as training samples.
+The model is trained based the Ravdess Dataset and I use OpenCV-tensorflow module to extract all the face area from dataset as training samples.
 If you want to train your own dataset, please use traintest.py for training.